epccs/RPUno/Hardware/README.md

 MCU type: ATMega328p
 MCU clock: 16MHz
 MCU Voltage: 5V (e.g. IOREF is 5V)
-PULSE CURR SOURCE: 17mA current source for  MT, LT type sensors or to bias hall or VR sensor.
+CAPTURE INPUTS: ICP1
+CAPTURE CURR SOURCE: 17mA.
-PULSE ALT CURR SOURCE: 10mA source used to feed open collector on hall or VR sensors that can shunt it.
+CAPTURE OC CURR SOURCE: 10mA used to feed an open collector sensor that can shunt it.
 PULSE CURR LOOP TERMINATION: 100 Ohm.
 Used to bias a NPN transistor that pulls down ICP1.
 DIGITAL CURR SOURCES: 20mA source from VIN.
 DIGITAL: six level translated (to 5V) and diode clamped (to VIN) input/outputs.